For 25 points, identify the following protein:

 Didn’t think so…

-Whether you’ve got just a small one attached to your fridge, or a stand alone unit, it’s time to thoroughly clean that beast, inventory what’s there with a critical eye, toss what needs to be tossed and cook what must be cooked before that too goes to the great beyond.
+Late winter is a perfect time to get into that beast, inventory what’s there with a critical eye, toss what needs to be tossed and cook what must be cooked before it too goes to the great beyond.

 This line of reasoning naturally brooks the question, “Can food go bad in the freezer?”
 The answer to which is a definite ‘Yup!’

-Keep in mind that freezing does not kill bacteria, yeast, mold, etc – it just pretty much keeps them from multiplying.
-If there was something funky present prior to freezing, it could indeed reappear when thawed.
-Additionally, freezing does not do any favors for food quality or taste – over time, great stuff will become good and good stuff becomes that image up yonder.
+Keep in mind that freezing does not kill bacteria, yeast, mold, etc, it just pretty much keeps them from multiplying.
+In other words, if there was something funky prior to freezing, it could indeed reappear when thawed.
+Additionally, freezing does not do any favors for food quality, taste, etc; over time, great stuff will become good and good stuff, well… You get the picture.

-Before we abandon the ‘how long’ question for the stuff in the freezer, let’s review – When does quality starts to degrade?
-That depends on what it is, and how well it was packaged, frankly.
-For answers to this and other freezer questions, hop on over to the USDA’s Food Safety site and read for yourself.
+So how long should you leave stuff in the freezer before the quality starts to degrade?
+Depends on what it is!
+For answers to this and other burning freezer questions, (Sorry), hop on over to the USDA’s Food Safety site and read for yourself; there’s a handy chart at the bottom of this freezer article that details recommended freezer storage guidelines.
 You’ll also find the National Center For Home Food Preservation a wealth of good info, so scope that out too.

-In general terms, anything that looks like the image above – an obvious victims of freezer burn due to poor packaging, needs to go.
-If flesh looks substantially different than it usually does when thawed, (Darker, off color, dried out, etc), then you should give it the heave ho.
-Trust me when I say if it looks funky, it’ll taste funky, and it could well be dangerous.
+In general terms, when cleaning out your freezer, look for things like the pic above, the obvious victims of freezer burn, poor packaging, etc, and single them out for further inspection.
+If flesh looks substantially different than it usually does when thawed, (Darker, off color, dried out, etc), then you should give it the heave ho; trust me when I say if it looks funky, it’ll taste funky, and could be dangerous.

 When you package for freezing, head back to the NCHFP site and read up on best practices.

-Pull everything out and put it into a fridge or cooler(s) while you clean.
+Pull everything out and put it into a fridge or alt freezer, (I KNOW many of y’all have more than one, right?).

 Turn off, unplug, and thoroughly defrost your unit.

-Once it’s to room temp, clean the insides thoroughly; I like a bleach solution for the job, but dish soap and water works fine too.
+Once it’s to room temp, clean the insides thoroughly; I like Clorox cleanup for the job, but dish soap and water works fine too.
 Remove and clean all the shelves, racks, drawers, etc as well.

 Do a rinse wipe with a solution of 2 Tablespoons of baking soda to a quart of warm water, then wipe that down with a clean, dry cloth.